pulpcore.plugin.download.asyncio has surprising timeout handling

 async with client.get(download_url, timeout=long_timout) as resp: try: ... new_data = await asyncio.wait_for(resp.content.read(self.CHUNK_SIZE), per_read_timeout) ... except asyncio.TimeoutError: ...

 #16 Updated by bmbouter about 2 years ago

 - Status changed from NEW to CLOSED - WONTFIX

 FYI, In the aiohttp docs now (3.3.2) I see additional options named ['total', 'connect', 'sock_connect', 'sock_read']: https://aiohttp.readthedocs.io/en/stable/client_quickstart.html#timeouts

-#17 Updated by gmbnomis over 1 year ago
+#17 Updated by gmbnomis about 2 years ago

 According to the documentation you linked, the